-This BLOG On Is 120 Day Mortgage Late Considered Foreclosure Was Written By Gustan Cho and UPDATED On February 8th, 2019
+This BLOG On Is 120 Day Mortgage Late Considered Foreclosure Was Written By Gustan Cho and UPDATED And PUBLISHED On February 19th, 2020

 One of the biggest fears for home buyers late on their mortgage payments in the past is the question Is 120 Day Mortgage Late Considered Foreclosure.

-- I was curious about a borrower who went to a local mortgage broker and was told by the broker that the borrower needed to meet a 3 year waiting period from the date of last activity (DLA) from the date the borrower became current from the 120 mortgage late
+- I was curious about a borrower who went to a local mortgage broker and was told by the broker that the borrower needed to meet a 3-year waiting period from the date of last activity (DLA) from the date the borrower became current from the 120-day mortgage late

 - This was in February 2017